Is the D2C Business Model Right for You? Pros, Cons, and Real-World Examples

 D2C or direct-to-consumer is a model that gives companies end-to-end control of every step in the business process, including manufacturing, marketing, selling and distribution.
 It’s about having a direct relationship with customers.

-The strategy enables companies to embrace a more entrepreneurial mindset and take their business process into their own hands.
+The strategy enables companiesto embrace a more entrepreneurial mindset and take their business process into their own hands.
 Everything from ideation, design, building and launching is kept in-house, enabling businesses to cut costs and operate with agility.

-The pros of the D2C business model.
+What are the advantages of the D2C business model?

 In recent months we’ve seen customer habits across every industry shift in favour of vendors that offer convenience and exceptional customer service – both hallmarks made popular by the D2C model.

-1. Direct access to customer data.
+1. Direct access to customer data

 Understanding your customers, their preferences and how they interact with your products and services can enable you to: